Lauren-Akhidenor/Lauren-Akhidenor/README.md

 - **SOCIO-ECONOMIC CHARACTERISTICS, FARMING PRACTICES, AND PRODUCTIVITY OF MAIZE FARMERS IN KENYA (BUNGOMA COUNTY)**
-  *This project analyzes data from a field survey conducted in four sub-counties of Bungoma County—Chwele, Sirisia, Tongaren, and Webuye West.
+  *This project analyzes data from a field survey conducted in four sub-counties of Bungoma County which were Chwele, Sirisia, Tongaren, and Webuye West.
 It explores how socio-economic characteristics, farming practices, and access to agricultural support impact maize productivity in the region.*

 [![🌍 Bungoma Kenya Analysis 📊](https://img.shields.io/badge/GitHub-🌍_Bungoma_Kenya_Analysis_📊-blue?logo=github)](https://github.com/Lauren-Akhidenor/Analysis-for-Bungoma-Kenya./blob/main/Analysis-for-Bungoma-Kenya.README.md)